xMikux/Slimefun-Resourcepack/README.md

 ## Download

 You can download on [Releases](https://github.com/xMikux/Slimefun-Resourcepack/releases).
+(Still under remake)

 Or you can download from [Action Artifacts](https://github.com/xMikux/Slimefun-Resourcepack/actions) to test latest change.
 (Still under remake)

+There have two type of Resourcepack

+* Original
+* Optifine

+Original don't have optifine thing

+Optifine contain some custom armor, like elytra or armor.

+Require Optifine to see this texture.

 ## Content